Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

-Why are layoffs on the rise?
+Why Are Layoffs on the Rise?

 First, being clear and transparent about the reasons behind layoffs will help you avoid legal issues.
 Tell employees exactly why you must reduce the workforce and how you decided which roles would be eliminated.

-Try to get all leadership levels in on the announcement and/or discussion, delivering consistent, clear and effective message that allows for employee feedback.
+Try to get all leadership levels in on the announcement and/or discussion, delivering a consistent, clear and effective message that allows for employee feedback.

-2. Provide resources
+2. Provide Resources

-Some things the best-in-class companies do include:
+Some things best-in-class companies do include:

 - Adequate time for employees to get all the information they’ll need to move on, gather their personal belongings and say goodbyes